Urban forestry: Japan

 In recent years, there has been significant national effort to deploy urban reforestation research initiatives in Japanese metropolitan areas.
 The current research evaluates tree count, species richness, and carbon sequestration capacity.
 The Tokyo area has planted 420,563 trees bordering 2,712 kilometers of streets.
 In 4,177 ha of urban parks in Tokyo, there are over 1.5 million trees planted.
 The urban forest in Tokyo is managed by the Japan Greenery Research and Development Center Foundation since 1973.

 The first planting of camphor trees alongside rural roads is estimated to have happened around the 3rd Century (AD).
 The first record of government policy ordering roadside tree planting was in 759 AD.
 Cherry, willow, and Japanese pagoda trees were planted adjacent Kyoto streets by the 9th century.
 In the Ginza area, cherry and pine trees were planted along sidewalks 5 meters apart in 1873.
 The growth of these trees, however, was unhealthy, so they were replaced with Shidareyanagi willow trees in 1880.
 Japanese maple was also one of the most popularly planted species.
 In 1907, the city of Tokyo did a massive urban planting of the most healthy and dependable street trees that had survived.
 Historically, the ginkgo was first a widely successful and popular street tree in Tokyo, which is why the tree is now planted along streets and in parks around the world.

-In the late 60's, street trees were used to solve urban environmental issues, such as air and noise pollution.
+In the late 1960s, street trees were used to solve urban environmental issues, such as air and noise pollution.
 The Tokyo Olympic Games also gave the government a valid reason to plant more trees in the city.
 There were 12,000 street trees planted in Tokyo by 1965.
 The species composition of street trees changed dramatically from 1980 to 1996.
 Dogwood, cherry, and Japanese zelkova trees skyrocketed in popularity and were extensively planted.
 There were 420,564 street trees planted in Tokyo by 1997.